equalizedigital/accessibility-checker/readme.txt

 == Changelog ==

+= 1.14.0 =
+* Added: Option to move front-end highlighter to opposite side of the window
+* Fixed: Prevent image from overspilling container in issue view
+* Fixed: Make empty paragraph check more accurate
+* Enhancement: Improved styling for settings page
+* Enhancement: Updated summary widget with better semantics
+* Enhancement: Improved aria labeling for view on page links
+* Enhancement: Added large batch processing capabilities for issue ignoring

 = 1.13.1 =
 * Enhancement: Make the new window warning detection less rigid
 * Fixed: Avoid flagging possible headings when the entire text is not wrapped